-Your interpreters use Translate@Home to do remote simultaneous interpretation.
-The translation provided by them is used for both event participants (real time) as live stream viewers (slight delay for smooth streaming).
+Your interpreters use Translate@Home for remote simultaneous interpretation.
+The translation provided by them is used for both event participants (real time) as well as live stream viewers (slight delay for smooth streaming).

 Live stream viewers can watch the video and select their preferred translation via Clevercast player, which you can embed on your site or third-party platform.
 It doesn’t require authentication and comes with analytics about your viewers and their viewing behaviour.
 This works for all browsers and devices (iOS, Android).

 Event participants receive a private link for a certain language, which administrators can copy directly from Clevercast.
 When using this link in a browser, the event participant gains direct access to a player for the given language in Clevercast.
 The player can be a video player (for participants from home) or audio-only player (for participants listening to the translation at the event location).
 This works for most modern browsers and devices (iOS, Android).

 If the ‘hybrid participants’ option is enabled for your plan, scroll down on the Audio Languages detail page (left-hand menu) up until the ‘Real-time Participant Links’ panel.
 This panel contains a secure link for each language for viewing and/or listening in real time.
 As an event manager, you are just responsible for distributing these links to the relevant participants.